 When finished with comprehension questions, you can move into discussion questions around the topic.
 Also, there’s nothing wrong with branching off into ideas presented in the article.

 Finally, if you have more time, you can utilize discussion questions designed to extend learner talk time.
 All in all, these Engoo news lessons on their own are quite helpful for ESL teachers.
 However, there are some tweaks we can make to create an even more efficient news lesson.
 Read the roll out below to learn more.

 Roll Out in 8 Simple Step

 Ideally, you will have asked learners to read the article and prepare the day/night before, or the week before the lesson.
 Ask them to read the material, take note of the vocabulary, and think about how they might respond to the questions following the text.

-If it is an intensive course, I’ll assign them to write/type out all their answers to questions, write out the gist, and vocabulary activities prior to the lesson.
+Sometimes, I would assign students to write all their answers to questions, including the gist and vocabulary activities prior to the lesson.
 This provides them with a ready reference to answer questions.
 In turn, this can help build greater confidence and or improved fluency.
 You can also check their writings to see where each class member may be having structural or lexical challenges.
 You can even ask them to record themselves reading the article out loud.
-As a bonus, if you’re up for it, you can even record yourself reading the article out loud.
-This gives them an example of pronouncing difficult vocabulary while they’re preparing for the lesson.